ansible-community/ansible-vault/role_variables.md

 - When `true`, the systemd `ExecStart` wraps the vault command in `/bin/sh -c 'exec ...'`.
 When `false`, vault is launched directly, so systemd logs show `vault[PID]` instead of `sh[PID]`.
 Set to `false` if you want cleaner journal output.
 Note: disabling the subshell means shell expansion will  not be available.
 - Default value: true

+## `vault_agent_supervisor_mode`

+- Enable when Vault Agent Process Supervisor manages the Vault Server lifecycle.
+- When `true`, the role continues to install Vault and render its configuration, but does not create, enable, start, reload, or restart the Vault init or systemd service.
+- If Vault Agent Supervisor starts Vault after this role completes, also set `vault_disable_api_health_check: true`.
+- Default value: false

 ## `vault_service_restart`

 - Should the playbook restart Vault service when needed